 Designated countries are: Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Faroe Islands, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland and Zimbabwe.

-For the courageous readers, we are now down to the last category.
-It gathers all countries not included in previous groups.
-Those who got their driving licence from these remaining countries can drive with their foreign licence for up to 12 months from the day they became UK residents.
+Those who got their driving licence from the remaining countries outside of the designated countries list and European Economic Area can drive with their foreign licence for up to 12 months from the day they became UK residents.
 After this period, they will need to pass a British driving test.
 To do so, the first step is to apply for a provisional British licence on the Driver and Vehicle Licensing Agency website here.

 Fortunately, at Marshmallow, we believe in migration.
-So we offer cheaper insurance for foreigners, and make it accessible by accepting international licences.
+So, we offer cheaper insurance for ex-pats, and make it accessible by accepting international licences.
 We also reward our customers for their driving experience acquired outside the UK!
 If you want to learn more about us, please visit our website - here - and get a quote today!
 We can’t wait to hear from you 😊

 If you are still unsure about what you should be doing with your licence, check if you can exchange your licence to a UK one with the DVLA interactive tool.
 You can find that here.